iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Scope and TL;DR
 This blog post explores how wireless vibration sensors and machine learning techniques are used for anomaly detection in industrial shaker machines.
-By monitoring vibration data and using deep-learning models, mechanical faults are detected at an early stage.
-We cover the technical setup and data postprocessing using autoencoders, which are key elements for fully automated fault detection.
+By monitoring vibration data and using deep-learning models, various types of mechanical faults can be detected at an early stage.
+We cover the technical setup and data postprocessing using autoencoders, which are the key elements for reliable and fully automated fault detection.

-Based on a real-world example from a household waste processing plant in the Benelux, this post examines both the strengths and weaknesses of the system.
-It is targeted at both vibration experts and readers interested in gaining better understanding of the practical applications of machine learning, beyond the hype that has surrounded it in recent years.
+Based on real-world data from a household waste processing plant in the Benelux, this post examines both the strengths and weaknesses of the system.
+It is targeted at both the vibration expert and the casual reader interested in gaining better insight in the practical applications of machine learning, beyond the hype that has surrounded it in recent years.

 ### Introduction
 Waste management plants rely on serial processing lines where failures cause